Nikitosios/Store/README.md

 Hello!

-It is a repository for my programs.
+It is my storage for different files.
-All programs here writed using C and compiled by gcc 5.4.0.
-There is my test programs, programs that I wrote while learning C.